animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 For more details about GemFire Lucene queries, see [Apache Lucene® Integration](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-tools_modules-lucene_integration.html) in the GemFire product documentation.

-## Configuring Continuous Queries
+## <a id="configuring-continuous-queries"></a>Configuring Continuous Queries

-Another very important and useful feature of GemFire is {x-data-store-docs}/developing/continuous_querying/chapter_overview.html\[Continuous Queries\].
+Another very important and useful feature of GemFire is [Continuous Queries](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-continuous_querying-chapter_overview.html).

 In a world of Internet-enabled things, events and streams of data come from everywhere.
 Being able to handle and process a large stream of data